 And you know what that's like, Joe?

-You know the other organization that did that.
+You know the other organization that did that?

-Because no matter what you did, you couldn't get fired.
+He'd been moved as far as he could go because no matter what you did, you couldn't get fired.

-And all the same uh liberals who go on about the corruption in the Catholic Church and uh cardinal law moving people from one stuff to another, as you say, these the same thing is exactly a happens in the bureaucracy, uh, including in this bureaucracy, the doctors just get moved on to another hospital.
+And all the same liberals who go on about the corruption in the Catholic Church and Cardinal Law moving people from one stuff to another, as you say, the same thing is exactly happens in the bureaucracy, including in this bureaucracy.

-Uh so what what do you want to do about this, Joe?
+So what do you want to do about this, Joe?

-Well, the sad thing is uh I'm not really a fan of Shinsecki, but if you move him out, then you got somebody else that's got another eight or nine months or so to get in, and then he gets a grace period, and then if he don't work in somebody else and somebody else, you need to take responsibility, they need a clean house.
+Well, the sad thing is, I'm not really a fan of Shinseki, but if you move him out, then you've got somebody else that's got another eight or nine months or so to get in, and then he gets a grace period.

-Figures and bean counters and taking care of us vets.
+They just worry more about pushing paper and figures and bean counters and taking care of us vets.

-Uh well, you well, it's because you can't be fired.
+Well, it's because you can't be fired.

-It's because no matter what you the only person that's why I don't care about firing Shinseki, because he isn't anybody.
+That's why I don't care about firing Shinseki, because he isn't anybody.

 He isn't anybody.

-And every so often uh some new president comes in and he takes the cherry off the stale cake and puts another cherry on, and meantime underneath it, absolutely nothing changes.
+And every so often, some new president comes in and he takes the cherry off the stale cake and puts another cherry on.

-So uh as you say, you you replace Shinseki and the new guy then will be given this grace period, six months, nine months a year in which to get his feet under the desk, and in the meantime, the level at which this stuff is being done, those people will pay no price.
+So as you say, you replace Shinseki and the new guy then will be given this grace period, six months, nine months a year, in which to get his feet under the desk.

-And it's and it's like the EPA porn watcher, they'll actually still get their bonuses.
+And it's like the EPA porn watcher.

-But the real class difference is between the permanent bureaucracy and the people who do uh jobs in the private sector.
+But the real class difference is between the permanent bureaucracy and the people who do jobs in the private sector.

 You can't be fired from a government job.

-And that's why you need actually full-scale privatization of some of this stuff to uh to to actually ensure that people are responsive and the people who do it, uh, you know, like Shinseki doesn't know.
+And that's why you need actually full-scale privatization of some of this stuff to actually ensure that people are responsive.

-He's what is he?
+What is he?

 And he'll be gone and they'll replace him with someone else.

-Joe, thank you for your thank you for your call.
+Joe, thank you for your call.

-Uh that's that's the that's the point to remember.
+That's the point to remember.

 Who at the IRS is actually going to be fired?

-It was in all the papers, you may have seen it.
+It was in all the papers.

-Six months to the day, March the eleventh, two thousand and two, somebody in at US Immigration issued a permanent visa to Mohammed Atta.
+Six months to the day, March the 11th, 2002, somebody at U.S. Immigration issued a permanent visa to Mohammed Atta and sent it to his flight school in Florida.

 He was a few dust particles somewhere in a big hole in the ground in Lower Manhattan.